Superstarved: Songs

 "Love, Sex, and Money" was the last song written for the album.
 The video for the song was in shot in Seattle, San Francisco and Chicago with live footage of the band performing on the Superstarved Tour.

 Jeff Scheel says that "Forget Your Name" was his first experiment from switching from Digital Performer to Logic Audio.
 It was described by a reviewer as an "angst ridden 'love song' in the loosest sense."

 "Beg and Borrow" is the most emotional song on the album.
 Scheel describes it as lonely, emotional and desperate.
 On August 18, 2011, Scheel uploaded his piano cover of "Beg and Borrow" on SoundCloud as a free download.
 This was the first time in nine years that he had created a studio song and a studio cover.

 Track listing

 Album's cover art and name

-The star on the album's cover is in connection with the album's name, "superstarved", which designer Craig Wagner created for Gravity Kills's album.
+The star on the album's cover is in connection with the album's name, "superstarved", which designer Craig Wagner created for Gravity Kills' album.
 The word refers to the condition of extreme malnutrition.
 The name came from a comment on what the band went through changing record labels between their second and third albums.